When you go outside, do you ever wonder…

 There are two ways to contribute your observations of powdery mildew on Plantago via iNaturalist:

 - Upload your observation and tag it as any one of these three taxa: Plantain Mildew, Podosphaera plantaginis, or Golovinomyces sordidus.
 Any observations of those three taxa will be automatically added to the Collection project Powdery Mildew on Plantago (uppercase “M”).
-You can choose from among those three taxa designations ~randomly~, unless you have microscopic or molecular data to justify the designation (in which case, please mention that in a comment on the observation; we will not be trusting any species IDs unless that additional info is provided).
+If you have microscopic or molecular data to justify the mildew species designation, please mention that in a comment on the observation.
 If possible, please also specify which Plantago species is in the photo, under Observation field: Host Plant ID.

 - If you upload (or find!) any iNaturalist observations with powdery mildew on Plantago, even if the Plantago-mildew isn’t the focus of the observation, or the observation is already identified as a different species, you can manually add it to the Traditional project Powdery mildew on Plantago (lowercase “m”).